MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 # Important concepts and considerations for developers building generative AI solutuions

-LLMs are amazing, but even they have their limitations.
-Engineers need to understand those limitations, what LLMs are capable of "out of the box", and how to tweak them to get the best results.
-This article will identify several challenges and limiting factors, and explain common ways to overcome those challenges and take control of the content generation process regardless of what type of generative AI feature you're building into your application.
+Large Language Models (LLMs) are amazing, but even they have their limitations.
+Developers need to understand those limitations, what LLMs are capable of "out of the box", and how to tweak them to get the best results for the generative AI solutions they are building.
+This article will identify several challenges and limiting factors, and explain common ways to overcome those challenges and take control of the content generation process regardless of what type of generative AI features you're building into your application.

-## Engineering challenges of working with LLMs
+## Engineering challenges when working with LLMs

-LLMs are incredible tools, but even they have their limitations.
-These limitation require engineers to make affordances to correct their problems.
-These problems include:
+The most significant challenges or limitations to be aware of when working with LLMs:

 - **Knowledge cutoff** - Due to the high cost of training an LLM, their body of knowledge is limited to what they were trained on at a certain point in time.
 Without any plug-ins or other accommodations, they have no access to real-time information, nor do they have access to private data.